University of Phoenix: Foundation and rapid growth (1970s–2000s)

-In 2004, the Department of Education alleged that UoPX violated Higher Education Act provisions that prohibit financial incentives to admission representatives, and pressured its recruiters to enroll students.
-UoPX disputed the findings but paid a $9.8 million fine as part of a settlement where it admitted no wrongdoing and was not required to return any financial aid funds.
-The university also paid $3.5 million to the Department of Labor to settle a violation of overtime compensation regarding hours worked by UoPX's recruiters.
-UoPX settled a false claims suit for $78.5 million in 2009 over its recruiter-pay practices.

 A physical location of the University of Phoenix.

 In 2008, Pereira O'Dell became the lead ad agency for UoPX for a reported $220 million.
 During the 2008–2009 fiscal year, the UoPX student body received more Pell Grant money ($656.9 million) than any other university and was the top recipient of student financial aid funds, receiving almost $2.48 billion.
 The university's graduation rate was 17 percent, according to federal data that measures first-time, full-time (FTFT) undergraduate students who complete their programs at 150% of the normal time.
 The University of Phoenix has been the largest recipient of federal G.I.
 Bill tuition benefits and the largest for-profit recipient by Pell Grant assistance funding.

 In 2009, the Department of Education produced a report claiming the untimely return of unearned Title IV funds for more than 10 percent of sampled students.
 The report also expressed concern that some students register and begin attending classes before completely understanding the implications of enrollment, including their eligibility for student financial aid.
 In January 2010, the parent company Apollo Group was required to post a letter of credit for $125 million by January 30 of the same year.
 In 2010, UoPX came under government scrutiny after its Phoenix and Philadelphia campuses were found to have engaged in deceptive enrollment practices and fraudulent solicitation of FAFSA funds.